CHANGE - Co-production training course: Selection announced

-EAVE, IMS and CPH:DOX start the second round of CHANGE programme supporting European Eastern Partnership countries
+EAVE, IMS and CPH:DOX start the third round of CHANGE programme supporting European Eastern Partnership countries.

-The first workshop of CHANGE - Co-production training course in Tbilisi, Georgia in October-November 2022 will combine masterclasses and group work sessions, as well as individual meetings for the 8 selected producer-director teams.
-The same participants will continue to work together in the second workshop in January 2023 in one of the countries in the region.
-The programme will culminate with a third module and presentation of the projects to the international industry at CPH:DOX in Copenhagen in March 2023.
+The first workshop of CHANGE - Co-production training course in Tbilisi, Georgia in November 2023 will combine masterclasses and group work sessions, as well as individual meetings for the 8 selected producer-director teams.
+The same participants will continue to work together in the second workshop in January 2024 in Chisinau, Moldova.
+The programme will culminate with a third module and presentation of the projects to the international industry at CPH:DOX in Copenhagen in March 2024.

 The selected projects are:

 - Lessons of “Chemistry”, prod.
 Olga Karpovich, dir.
 Marta Veras, Belarus

 - Echoes of Avey, prod.
 Durna Safarova, dir.
 Atanur Nabiyeva, Azerbaijan

 - The Ferryman, prod.
 Olha Symonenko, dir.
 Pavlo Dorohoi, Ukraine